Scalable and deterministic Greenberger-Horne-Zeilinger state generation via graph states-assisted measurements: Scalable growth via repeated two-qubit measurements

-Let us now consider the situation of $N$ qubit-qudit pairs in states $\ket{\psi_i}$ with bipartite entanglement over the qubit-qudit partition as $E_i$, $i=1,2,\cdots,N$, where one performs $N-1$ rounds of repetitive two-qubit measurements merging the qubit-qudit pairs one by one in the order $1,2,\cdots,N$, and obtains the bipartite entanglement in the final qubit-qudit system as $E_{(N-1)}$.
-The next proposition provides bounds on $E_{(N-1)}$.
+Let us now consider the situation of $N$ qubit-pairs in states $\ket{\psi_i}$ with bipartite entanglements as $E_i$, $i=1,2,\cdots,N$, where one performs $N-1$ rounds of repetitive two-qubit measurements merging the qubit-pairs one-by-one in the order $1,2,\cdots,N$, and obtains the bipartite entanglement in the final $(N+1)$-qubit system over the bipartition $A:B$ as $E^{(N-1)}$.
+The next proposition provides bounds on $E^{(N-1)}$ (see Fig.~\ref{fig:bounds}(a) for a demonstration).